The infusion process

 PERJETA is given together with Herceptin and docetaxel, and side effects may occur.

-What are the most serious side effects of PERJETA?
+What are the possible serious side effects of PERJETA?

-PERJETA may cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure).
+PERJETA can cause heart problems, including those without symptoms (such as reduced heart function) and those with symptoms (such as congestive heart failure).

 Receiving PERJETA during pregnancy can result in the death of an unborn baby and birth defects.